 Buffett is also credited with the line “Be fearful when others are greedy and greedy when others are fearful.”

 Of course, Buffett probably wasn’t talking specifically about property.
 But those very wise words could indeed apply to property as much or not more than any stock market investment.

 Over the last decade it seems everybody has been investing in buy to let property.
 It’s fortunate demand for rentals has been rising too, as otherwise there could have been a massive glut of property available for rent.
-Today, however, it seems that fewer people are buying property for investment, and there are also more and more reports that some landlords are selling.
+Just lately, however, it seems that fewer people were buying property for investment, and there were also more and more reports that some landlords were selling.

 So does that mean you should join them, and avoid investing in property too?
 Or even start selling your investment properties too?

 We think not.
 And here are just a few good reasons why we think you should consider taking Warren Buffett’s advice and keep investing in property.

 * Property prices are softening relative to recent trends, and in some places are static or even falling.
 They could fall further.
 It could be a very good time to make offers, perhaps to those landlords who are getting out.